seykron/cv/src/cv.en.markdown

 product.

 I support the free software philosophy.
-I am involved in the free software community and I try to contribute when it is possible.
+I am involved in the free software community and I try to contribute whenever possible.
 In my free time I build social-oriented software like open government, social organization, and decision making software.